Yuri-Rassokhin/flex-cartesian/README.md

 # ...
 ```

-> Note: Calculated functions are virtual — they are not part of the base dimensions, but they integrate seamlessly in output.
+> Note: functions are virtual — they are not part of the base dimensions, but they integrate seamlessly in output.

 ---